asyakap/Claires-salon/README.md

 ## Known Bugs

-No known bugs.
-Tests are not configured for the current format of this project.
+* Added appointments are not display in Stylist/Details page*

 ## License
 Enjoy the site!
 If you have questions or suggestions for fixing the code, please contact me!